playtimesolutions/CloudIcons/README.md

+I can help you revise your Md file.
+Here are some suggestions:

-# AzureIcons
+# CloudIcons

-AzureIcons is a simple Blazor application that allows you to download Official Azure and other Microsoft icons in SVG and PNG formats.
+CloudIcons is a Blazor application that lets you download official icons for Azure, AWS, and GCP in SVG and PNG formats.

 ## Features

-- Download Official Azure and other Microsoft icons.
+- Download official icons for Azure, AWS, and GCP.
-- Supports both SVG and PNG formats.
+- Choose between SVG and PNG formats.
-- User-friendly interface for easy navigation.
+- Browse icons easily with a user-friendly interface.

 ## Getting Started